hapax/hapax.github.io/assets/chuzenji.md

 Senjogahara marshland, a sprawling, picturesque wetland 1400 meters above sea level, covered in hare's-tail cottongrass and spiderwebbed with boardwalk.
+But fog had descended on the two and presumably the Senjogahara plataeau, so

 #### The lesser shrine<a id="sec-2" name="sec-2"></a>